TaoistKing/chatchat/README.md

 npm install

-node index.js
+node server.js
 ```
 ## Run your web client
-- open [localhost:3000](http://localhost:3000) on your browser
+- open [localhost:3001](https://localhost:3001) on your browser
+- ignore the secure warning and proceed
 - type in your nickname and submit
+- choose some other people online and start video call

 ## Run your iOS client
 - install dependency with `pod install`